Gaius-Augustus/learnMSA/README.md

 # learnMSA: Learning and Aligning large Protein Families

 # Introduction
-Multiple sequence alignment formulated as a statistical machine learning problem, where an optimal profile hidden Markov model for a potentially very large family of protein sequences is searched and an alignment is decoded.
+Multiple sequence alignment formulated as a statistical machine learning problem, where an optimal profile hidden Markov model for a potentially ultra-large family of protein sequences is searched and an alignment is decoded.
 We use an automatically differentiable variant of the Forward algorithm.

 ## Features